Interdisciplinary Minor in Sustainability and Resilience

 SUS 400Sustainability Capstone: Application & Leadership3

-Select 4 elective courses.
-The electives can be sustainability pathway courses.
-Two must be upper level courses, and one must be a sustainability-related course within the student’s major.
-Courses can be selected from the approved list below or courses may be approved by the student's minor advisor:12
+Select 4 elective courses from the lists below, at least two of which must be advanced standing courses, and one of which must be a sustainability-related course within the student’s major.
+Courses can be selected from the approved lists or approved on a case-by-case basis by the minor advisor.
+The courses may also be part of the sustainability general education pathway.12

 Sustainable Food Systems